Pediatric Head Trauma

 - Difficulty with memory or concentration

-Signs and symptoms of a moderate to severe head injury may include:
+Signs and symptoms of moderate to severe head trauma may include:

 - Blood or clear fluid draining from the ears or nose